orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Entity Selection

-Textadept allows you to select many different entities from the caret.
+Textadept allows the selection of many different entities from the caret.
 For example, `Ctrl+"` (`^"` on Mac OSX | `M-"` in curses) selects all characters in a double-quoted range.
-Typing `Ctrl++` (`^+` | `M-+`) as a follow-up selects the double-quotes too.
-See the "Edit -> Select In..." menu for available entities and their key bindings.
+Typing it again selects the double-quotes too.
+The "Edit -> Select In..." menu lists all selectable entities with their key bindings.

 ### Marks

-In curses, since some terminals do not recognize certain key combinations like `Shift+Arrow` for making selections, you can use marks to create selections.
+In curses, since some terminals do not recognize certain key combinations like `Shift+Arrow` for making selections, marks can create selections.
 Create a mark at the current caret position with `^^`.
 Then use regular movement keys like the arrows, page up/down, and home/end to extend the selection in one direction.
-Pressing `^]` swaps the current caret position with the original mark position so you can extend the selection in the opposite direction.
-Any time you type text, delete text, or run a command that does either, the mark is removed and ordinary navigation is restored.
-You can also press `^^` again to stop selecting text.
+Pressing `^]` swaps the current caret position with the original mark position in order to extend the selection in the opposite direction.
+Typing text, deleting text, or running a command that does either, removes the mark and restores ordinary navigation.
+Pressing `^^` again also stops selecting text.

-Marks are only supported in curses.
+Only Textadept curses supports marks.

 ### Transforms

 #### Enclose Entities

-As a complement to selecting entities, you can enclose text as entities.
-The "Edit -> Selection -> Enclose In..." menu contains all available entities and their key bindings.

-If no text is selected, the word to the left of the caret is enclosed.
+As a complement to selecting entities, Textadept allows the enclosure of text in entities.
+The "Edit -> Selection -> Enclose In..." menu lists all enclosing entities with their key bindings.
+Each action encloses either the currently selected text or the word to the left of the caret.
 For example, pressing `Alt+<` (`^<` on Mac OSX | `M->` in curses) at the end of a word encloses it in XML tags.

 #### Change Case